vikingJason/5eVaultMain/content/2. DM Tools/Rules/Home Brew Rules.md

 **Vicious.** A vicious weapon scores a critical hit on a roll of 19 or 20.
 If you already have a feature that increases the range of your critical hits, your critical hit range increases by 1 (maximum 17–20).

+### Shields

+**Light.** Light shields increase your Armor Class by 1.
+You may throw this shield, treating it as an improvised weapon that deals 1d6 bludgeoning damage.

+**Medium.** Medium shields increase your Armor Class by 2.

+**Heavy.** Heavy shields increase your Armor Class by 2 and you gain an expertise die on [[Dexterity]] saving throws.
+When you take the Dodge action while wielding a heavy shield, you may instead take cover behind your shield, gaining an expertise die to your Armor Class until the start of your turn.
+You have disadvantage on [[Dexterity]] ([[Acrobatics]]) and [[Dexterity]] ([[Stealth]]) checks while wielding a heavy shield, and you cannot squeeze through spaces smaller than your size category.

+**Tower.** Tower shields share the properties of a heavy shield.
+These shields cover the entire body and reduce your Speed by 10 feet.
+On your turn, you may use an object interaction to plant it in the ground, gaining half cover (+2 bonus to AC, [[Dexterity]] saving throws, and ability checks made to hide) and advantage on saving throws made to resist being shoved or knocked [[prone]] and while you remain behind it.
+Unplanting a tower shield requires a bonus action.

+Tower shields are bulky items, and count as such even when donned.

+#### Improvised Shields

+If you are proficient with shields, you can use an action to pick up a nearby object of your size category or larger to use as a shield.
+The size of the object determines the degree of shield it becomes: an object your size can be used as a light shield, or an object of one size category larger can be used as a medium shield.

+An improvised shield is destroyed when you take a critical hit (it cannot be sacrificed), it cannot be repaired or customized, and it becomes useless after 10 rounds of combat.

+#### Sacrifice Shield

+When you take a critical hit, you can use your reaction to block it and sacrifice your shield, turning the critical hit into a regular hit.
+Afterwards your shield is broken, or if your shield is magical it instead becomes mundane for 1 hour.

+### Armor
+#### Helms

+Helms fit over your head to protect your skull, though in exchange they limit your vision and hearing.
+No proficiency is required to wear a helm.

+**Helm (12g, 4lbs).** This hard leather or metal covering protects the head but not the face, with the exception of a strip over the nose.
+While wearing this helm you gain an expertise die on saving throws made to resist being [[stunned]], and your passive Perception score is reduced by 2.

+**Visored Helm (25gp, 8 lbs).** This helm covers the entirety of the head, including the face; the visor may be moved out of the way of the face as an object interaction, in which case the visored helm functions as a standard helm.
+While wearing a visored helm you gain an expertise die on saving throws made to resist being [[charmed]] or [[stunned]], and your passive Perception score is reduced by 5.
+Additionally, whenever you take damage from falling, you reduce that damage by 5.

 <br>

 ## Called Shots
 When a character makes an weapon attack, it can choose to make the attack a Called Shot, before it rolls the die.
 If it does, it must choose where on the body of its enemy it is attacking.
 Oozes, Constructs, Undead, Plants, and Elementals are immune to the effects of called shots.
 As well, some characters will not have the pieces of anatomy required for the Called Shot to take full effect.
-The permanent effects of Called Shots can be removed via [[regenerate]].
+The permanent effects of Called Shots can be removed via [[Greater Restoration]].

 These rules are designed to make higher level combat less of a slog and to make Martial Characters more deadly.
 As the DM, you can adjust penalties and affects to fit your playstyle and world.